The ISO 27001 Implementation Phase Key Steps

 Identify Resource Needs

-Using the ISMS Objectives, Risk Treatment Plans & Statement of Applicability, we need to assess the organisation's current resources and identify additional resources required to meet the ISMS objectives.
+Using the ISMS Objectives, Risk Treatment Plans, and Statement of Applicability, we need to assess the organisation’s current resources and identify any additional resources required to meet the ISMS objectives.

-It might well be that you can deliver what you need without additional resources, and it’s okay to cut your cloth accordingly, but you do need to outline the resources needed for the ISMS.
+It may be that you can deliver what you need without additional resources, and it’s okay to cut your cloth accordingly; however, you do need to outline the resources required for the ISMS.

 And it’s not just people, consider human resources (e.g., security specialists, IT staff), financial resources (budget for tools and training), technological resources (software, hardware), and informational resources (policies, procedures).